Karthikeyan187/Frontend_Intern_Task/README.md

 - **Frontend**: Optimize with code splitting and lazy loading.
 - **CI/CD**: Automate with GitHub Actions for reliable deployments.

-## 🤝 Contributing

-Feel free to fork and submit pull requests.
-For major changes, please open an issue first.

-## 📄 License

-This project is licensed under the MIT License.

----

 Built with ❤️ for the Bajarang Frontend Developer Intern role.